Summer & Cinnamon

 Ingredient Breakdown

-Here’s a quick look at what makes this dough work so well:
+Here’s what makes this dough work so well:

-• Olive oil – Adds flavor and helps the crust crisp in the oven.
+• Olive oil – Adds flavor and improves texture

-• Flour – Bread flour is best for that classic chew, but all-purpose works too.
+• Flour – Bread flour gives more chew; all-purpose works well too

 Instructions